The full story

 Artisanal AI

-Coming out of kodehyve, I had something rare: a CTO's view of what actually slows a company down, and the execution speed of an AI-native dev agency.
-Watching whole teams burn out on repetitive work, the realization landed: those teams can be replaced or multiplied by AI.
+Coming out of kodehyve, I had something rare: a CTO's view of what actually slows a company down, and the execution speed of an AI-native agency.
+Watching whole teams burn out on repetitive work, the realization landed: most of that work can be encoded and handed to AI.
 Not by stacking ten SaaS tools.
-By building their own software.
+By building software shaped around how the business already runs.

 What I believe.